neubau-kompass-AG/doctrine-log-bundle/README.md

 Prerequisities
 --------------

-This bundle use `stof/doctrine-extensions-bundle` to use blameable and timestampable.
+This fork uses `knplabs/doctrine-behaviors` to use blameable and timestampable.
 Install the bundle first and configure to use blamable and timestampable.
 Read the installation guide here https://symfony.com/doc/master/bundles/StofDoctrineExtensionsBundle/index.html

 Installation
 ============